Make Your November Extra Magical with These Fun Rituals, Recipes, and Rewarding Activities

 7. Find the Beauty in Minimalism

-8. Do a New Moon Card Reading on November 7th
+8. Do a Card Reading

-9. Make Some Fragrant Herb Sachets
+9. Make Fragrant Herb Sachets

 You know what else feels perfect for November?
 Tucking some dried herbs into simple muslin bags, then placing the sachets in dresser drawers, bathroom cupboards, and anywhere else you’d like to bless with the scent of herbs.
 If you don’t already know what herbs you’d like to use, here’s a potpourri recipe from The Naturally Clean Home that’s totally perfect for fall: